 9. MAP LEGS

 Some NRIs in the rally will use the instruction “Begin Map <number>” to initiate a Map leg.
-This instruction shall be initiated at the outmarker for the Map leg (or at the DIYC if the preceding leg was a DIYC), and completed when you arrive at the timing control for the Map leg.
+This instruction shall be initiated at the outmarker for the Map leg (or at the DIYC if the preceding leg was a DIYC), executed continuously along the map route, and completed when you arrive at the timing control for the Map leg.
 The MRD List for all Map Legs is: A. Straight as Possible.
+Automatically CAST 2 MPH less than the Speed Limit when passing a “Speed Limit” that applies to the rally vehicle.

 Map legs will use a map (marked by the map number noted in the NRI) and a series of pictures from the map (which may have been enlarged and/or rotated for ease of viewing).
 In some cases, the map will come from multiple map pages that have been pieced together; do not take slight irregularities at the boundaries to mean the roads do not connect.

-The map for the leg will have the Outmarker marked on the map by “Start.”
-You should plot the shortest course from the Outmarker (continuing ahead, without making a U-turn) that travels upon as many segments of road pictured as possible, in the order given (Picture 1, Picture 2, etc).
+The map for the leg will have the Outmarker (or the point first reached on the map) marked by “Start.”
+You should plot the shortest course from the Outmarker (without making any U-turns) that travels upon all segments of road pictured, using the pictures in the order given (Picture 1, Picture 2, etc).
 No intersection or portion of the road may be used more than once in a leg.
 That is, once you drive on a portion of road in one direction, you cannot use that portion of road in any direction for the remainder of the leg.

-All roads leading off the edge of the map do not exist from the last intersection on the map to the edge of the map, except for the case of the starting point in a Leg, which may be on a road leading off the map.
-In addition, roads that dead end or lead into a neighborhood that would require leaving the neighborhood by the same road on which you entered do not exist.
+All roads leading off the edge of the map do not exist from the last intersection on the map to the edge of the map, except for the case of the starting or ending point in a Leg, which may be on a road leading off the map.
+In addition, roads (as indicated on the map) that dead end or lead into a neighborhood that would require leaving the neighborhood by the same road on which you entered do not exist.

 Some roads on the map may not exist in the real world when you are actually driving the route.
 However, based upon the curves on the map, you should be able to determine where you are and when to turn.
 If your plotted route would take you on such a non-existent road, you should plot the next best route from that point which meets the criteria.
 In addition, road names may be slightly different from what appears on the map, but other map features should allow you to confirm your route.